appvia/terranetes/docs/terraform-controller/admin/providers.md

 ---
 # Configure Credentials for a Terraform Module

-Credentials to access the cloud are represented by the [Providers](../reference/providers.terraform.appvia.io.md) in the terraform-controller, a cluster scoped resource.
+Credentials to access the cloud are represented by [Providers](../reference/providers.terraform.appvia.io.md) in the terraform-controller, a cluster scoped resource.
 When defining a terraform module developers reference a provider using `spec.providerRef`, tying together the resource and credentials.

 :::important
 Note, credentials never leave the terraform-controller namespace, removing the risk of exposure.